dendronhq/dendron-site/vault/dendron.release.changelog.md

 - support smart vault selection for new lookup
 - copy note link support for new lookup

+#### Breaking changes to vault selection and copy note link modifier behaviors.
+- The new `Select Vault` button introduced with Better Lookup has a changed behavior now.
+  - If the button is toggled on, you will always be prompted for vault selection.
+  - If the button is toggled off, Dendron will try to determine the vault from the current active editor and other contexts, and prompt when there are still ambiguities.
+  - Note that this button is only visible if you have `lookupConfirmVaultOnCreate` set to `true` in `dendron.yml`.
+  - More on this topic can be found [[here|dendron.topic.lookup.modifiers#vaultselectionmode]]
+- `copyNoteLink` modifier button will not be trigger immediately after toggle.
+  - Before this change, this button will immediately copy the link of the selected note(s) on trigger.
+  - This behavior is not congruent to how the other modifiers behave, and fails to work as expected in some cases (e.g. creating new notes, or selecting multiple notes, toggling `copyNoteLink`, then selecting more notes).
+  - For this reason, the `copyNoteLink` behavior will now trigger once the lookup has been confirmed.
+  - More on this topic can be found [[here|dendron.topic.lookup.modifiers#copynotelink]]

 ### Bug Fixes
 - unhandled error when escaping from insert link command